 Librarians are here to help!

-You need four references that provide further information about your tree.
-At least two should be "primary" articles - articles that report on original research conducted by scientists (usually with a note explaining where they work) and written up with other scientists in mind.
+You need references that provide further information about your tree, including "primary" articles - articles that report on original research conducted by scientists (usually with a note explaining where they work) and written up with other scientists in mind.
 Generally, there will be an introductory section which reviews related research, a methodology section that explains how the research was carried out, results, a conclusion, and references.

 This example is a primary article by scientists, for scientists.